Education (EDUC)

 Study and apply standards-based curriculum and assessment practices.

 EDUC 606.
-Reading and Writing in the Content Area.
+Reading and Writing Across the Content Areas.
 (3 Credits)

-Analyze, evaluate, and apply methods for developing effective reading and writing strategies that improve student academic achievement in the content area.
+Analyze, evaluate, and apply methods for developing effective reading and writing strategies that improve student academic achievement across the content areas.

 EDUC 607.
 Rethinking Learning in the 21st Century.
 (3 Credits)